 Board directors today face a variety of challenges.
 Whether it is a case of corruption or the increasing threat of cybercriminals, their performance in dealing with these issues is the subject of considerable attention, explained The Huffington Post (Jan.
 25, Loeb).
 Investors, consumers and NGOs alike are looking to boards for accountability in terms of company performance.
 Yet, a recent study found that public trust in boards of directors is lower than that of CEOs.
 A mere 44 per cent of survey participants claimed to have trust in a company's board—five per cent less than trust in CEOs.
 Influential constituencies are demanding that boards perform at exceptional levels while maintaining distinct independence from company executives.
-In order to remedy the current performance-expectation gap, boards should take a few key steps.
-For starters, boards should adopt some form of both internal and external assessments.
-Measurement criteria should span from trust to overall effectiveness at achieving board objectives.
-In order to ensure optimal independence, term limits should be instated and enforced to help safeguard against excessively friendly relationships between board members and executive leaders.
-Implementing improvements in a similar vein to the ones mentioned above can help boards work toward a future of increased transparency, which will hopefully translate to a rise in trust among powerful constituencies.

-Thoughts on corporate purpose, strategy and governance; our place in the world; and, other things that catch my attention.
+Thoughts on corporate governance, strategy and boardcraft; our place in the world; and other topics that catch my attention.